CeaselessQuokka/RobloxTextTutorials/README.md

 This tutorial is for anyone looking for Lua's regular expression equivalent.
 You need a basic knowledge of the Lua syntax and zero knowledge of the Roblox API.
 This tutorial will be relatively lengthy, but I wanted to cover everything I could think of to further your knowledge on string patterns.
 If something I said was wrong please let me know and I will fix it as soon as I see it.

 ### What are string patterns?
-String patterns is Lua's equivalent to a regular expression (althought not exactly like regular expressions).
+String patterns is Lua's equivalent to a regular expression (although not exactly like regular expressions).
 If you do not know what a regular expression is then putting it another way, string patterns are a powerful way to search for content in a string.
 String patterns are used in conjunction with certain Lua functions to find this content in a string.
 Some functions that use string patterns are **match,** **find,** **gmatch,** and **gsub.** I will go over these specific functions later in their rightful sections.

 ### Patterns
 There are a list of patterns that have a specific meaning, these patterns are: